-The Company has 31 primary testing facilities, and over 1,200 service sites consisting of branches, patient service centers and STAT laboratories.
-A "branch" is a central facility which collects specimens in a region for shipment to one of the Company's laboratories for testing.
+The Company has 32 primary laboratories, and over 1,300 service sites, consisting of branches, patient service centers and STAT laboratories.
+A branch is a central facility which collects specimens in a region for shipment to one of the Company's laboratories for testing.
 A branch also is used as a base for sales staff.
-Generally, a "patient service center" is a facility maintained by the Company to serve the physicians in a medical professional building or other strategic location.
+Generally, a patient service center is a facility maintained by the Company to serve the patients of physicians in a medical professional building or other strategic location.
 The patient service center collects the specimens as requested by the physician.
-The specimens are sent, principally through the Company's in-house courier system (and, to a lesser extent, through independent couriers), to one of the Company's major laboratories for testing.
-Some of the Company's patient service centers also function as "STAT labs", which are laboratories that have the ability to perform certain routine tests quickly and report results to the physician immediately.
-The Company processed an average of over 340,000 patient specimens per day in 2003.
+The specimens are sent, principally through the Company's in-house courier system (and, to a lesser extent, through independent couriers), to one of the Company's primary testing facilities for testing.
+Some of the Company's patient service centers also function as STAT labs, which are laboratories that have the ability to perform certain routine tests quickly and report results to the physician immediately.
 Patient specimens are delivered to the Company accompanied by a test request form.
-These forms, which are completed by the client, indicate the tests to be performed and provide the necessary billing information.
+These forms, which are completed by the client or the Company Patient Service Technician, indicate the tests to be performed and provide the necessary billing information.